Diesel-Black/ricci/README.md

 [![license: MIT](https://img.shields.io/badge/license-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Uses](https://img.shields.io/badge/uses-PostgreSQL%2017%2B-darkgreen.svg)](https://github.com/pgvector/pgvector)

-## Background

-***"How did we not see this coming?"***
+## *"How did we not see this coming?"*

-This question follows every catastrophic breakdown.
-Teams see warning signs but lack the language to name them and the mathematics to measure them.
+This question follows every preventable organizational catastrophe.
+Teams often see the warning signs ahead of time, but lack the language to name them, let alone the math to quantify them.

-Every breakdown follows one or more of 12 geometric patterns that repeat at scales from individual conversations, to inter-team dynamics, to full organizational communication health.
+Organizational dysfunction follows one or more of 12 geometric patterns that repeat at scales from individual conversations, to inter-team dynamics, to full systemic communication health.

 RICCI identifies these signatures before they destroy value.
-Twelve orthogonal detectors measure field evolution dynamics in real-time, each producing traceable, mathematical evidence showing which geometric thresholds were crossed, and when.
+Its 12 orthogonal detectors measure field dynamics in real-time, each producing traceable, mathematical evidence showing which geometric thresholds were crossed and why.

 ## Table of Contents
 - [What RICCI Does](#what-ricci-does) / [What RICCI Doesn't](#what-ricci-does-not-do)